beejjorgensen/starlanes-info/doc/starlanes-spec.md

 BUY HOW MANY SHARES OF ERIDANI EXPEDITERS AT $ 1200
     YOU NOW OWN 12 ?
 0
 ```

-> It is unclear if the original game meant for you to only be able to
-> trade in each company once per turn.
-This effectively limited you if
-> you wanted to sell a company higher in the alphabet to buy from one
-> lower in the alphabet.
-You'd have to sell C this round and buy A in a
-> later round.
-Whereas if you wanted to sell A this round, you could
-> then go on to buy C this round without an issue.

 ### 7. Check Turn Counter